-The card is offering a welcome bonus right now of 150,000 Hilton Honors points after spending $4,000 within the first three months, though what makes this card so worthwhile is the long-term benefits it offers.
+The Hilton Aspire Card is offering a welcome bonus right now of 150,000 Hilton Honors points after spending $4,000 within the first three months, though what makes this card so worthwhile is the long-term benefits it offers.

 Hilton Honors Diamond status

-Just for having this card you receive Hilton Honors Diamond status.
+Just for having the Aspire Card you receive Hilton Honors Diamond status.
 That’s valid for as long as you keep the card, and this is Hilton’s top tier hotel status.
 That’s right, you get top tier status just for having a credit card.

 This gets you bonus points, breakfast or club lounge access, room upgrades subject to availability, and more.
 While I don’t consider Hilton Diamond to be the most valuable top tier status, getting it just for having the card is a phenomenal deal, especially as Hilton has a huge global footprint.

-With the card you receive an annual free weekend night reward your first year and every subsequent year.
+With the Aspire Card you receive an annual free weekend night reward your first year and every subsequent year.
 This can be redeemed at virtually any Hilton Honors property in the world where there’s a standard room available on a weekend night (here’s the small list of excluded properties)

-Every cardmember year you receive up to $250 in statement credits for eligible purchases made directly with participating Hilton resorts using your card.
+Every cardmember year you receive up to $250 in statement credits for eligible purchases made directly with participating Hilton resorts using your Aspire Card.
 See this link to find all participating resorts.

-What’s incredible is that virtually any spend at these hotels should qualify, regardless of whether we’re talking about the room rate, incidentals, dining, etc. So as long as you spend just $250 per year on the card at Hilton resorts, you should be able to make full use of this benefit.
+What’s great is that virtually any spending at these hotels should qualify, regardless of whether we’re talking about the room rate, incidentals, dining, etc. So as long as you spend just $250 per year on the card at Hilton resorts, you should be able to make full use of this benefit.

-You could even redeem your anniversary free night certificate at a top Conrad or Waldorf-Astoria resort and then use the $250 to get massages, a nice dinner, etc. For example, when we stayed at the Conrad Bora Bora on points, we used the credit to cover some of the incidentals.
+You could even redeem your anniversary free night certificate at a top Conrad or Waldorf Astoria resort and then use the $250 to get massages, a nice dinner, etc. For example, when we stayed at the Conrad Bora Bora on points, we used the credit to cover some of the incidentals.

 It can take 8-12 weeks for credits to be posted.

-Use your resort credit at the Conrad Maldives
+Use your resort credit at the Conrad Bora Bora

-The terms state the following regarding what purchases are and aren’t eligible:
+The terms state the following regarding what purchases aren’t eligible:

-Your annual airline credit can save you money on fees with most major US airlines
+Your annual airline credit can save you money on fees with major US airlines